 This procedure is an alternative to the common procedure where each party prosecutes or defends his interests in the case.

 In the U.S.A representative suits are termed as group action.
-It happens where there is a group that intends to pursue group interests.
+It happens when there is a group that intends to pursue group interests.

-Generally, representative suit or group action cannot be instituted without the court issuing ‘Representative order.’
+Generally, a representative suit or group action cannot be instituted without the court issuing a ‘Representative order.’

 Grounds or Conditions for filling Representative Suit

 In order for a court to issue a representation order, it has to be satisfied itself that the following conditions exist;

 Persons who wish to file a representation suit must seek leave (permission) of the court to that effect.
 Leave is sought by a formal application through a chamber summons supported by an affidavit or by an oral application.

 Seeking leave of the court is mandatory, as stated in Christopher Gasper And Others V Tanzania Harbours Authority TLR 301 (HC) and Kirigiti Sasi V. Genkuru Village Manager & 6 Others HC.
 MISC.
 CIV.
 APPL.
 NO; 74 of 2003, AT MWANZA. (unreported) that filing a representative suit is not a matter of right, one must first obtain leave of the court, and the court must give notice to all the interested persons in the suit, be it plaintiffs or defendants.